On this page

-A SAML IDP generates a SAML response based on configuration that is mutually agreed upon by the IDP and the SP.
-Upon receiving the SAML assertion, the SP needs to validate that the assertion comes from a valid IDP and then parse the necessary information from the assertion: the username, attributes, etc.
+A SAML IdP generates a SAML response based on configuration that is mutually agreed to by the IdP and the SP.
+After receiving the SAML assertion, the SP needs to validate that the assertion comes from a valid IdP and then parse the necessary information from the assertion: the username, attributes, and so on.

-- ACS Endpoint - Assertion Consumer Service URL - often referred to simply as the SP login URL.
+- ACS Endpoint - Assertion Consumer Service URL - often referred to simply as the SP sign-in URL.
 This is the endpoint provided by the SP where SAML responses are posted.
-The SP needs to provide this information to the IDP.
+The SP needs to provide this information to the IdP.

-- IDP Login URL - This is the endpoint on the IDP side where SAML requests are posted.
-The SP needs to obtain this information from the IDP.
+- IdP Sign-in URL - This is the endpoint on the IdP side where SAML requests are posted.
+The SP needs to obtain this information from the IdP.

 The easiest way to implement SAML is to leverage an OpenSource SAML toolkit.
 We have included a list at the end of this article of recommended toolkits for several languages.
 These toolkits provide the logic needed to digest the information in an incoming SAML Response.
-In addition, if the SP needs to support the SP-initiated Login flow, the toolkits also provide the logic needed to generate an appropriate SAML Authentication Request.
+In addition, if the SP needs to support the SP-initiated sign-in flow, the toolkits also provide the logic needed to generate an appropriate SAML authentication request.

-If you are building an internal app and you want to SAML-enable it in order to integrate with your corporate SAML identity provider, then you are looking at supporting only a single IDP.
-In this case, your app only needs to deal with a single set of IDP metadata (cert, endpoints, etc).
+If you are building an internal integration and you want to SAML-enable it to integrate with your corporate SAML identity provider, then you are looking at supporting only a single IdP.
+In this case, your integration only needs to deal with a single set of IdP metadata (cert, endpoints, and so on).

-If you are an ISV building an enterprise SaaS product, or if you are building an external facing website/portal/community for your customers and partners, then you need to look at supporting multiple IDPs.
-This is the typical use case for many SaaS ISVs needing to integrate with customers' corporate identity infrastructure.
-Depending on the architecture of your application, you need to think about ways to store the SAML configuration (eg. Certificates, IDP login URLs) from each identity provider, as well as how you will provide the necessary SP information for each.
+If you are an independent software vendor (ISV) building an enterprise SaaS product, or if you are building an external facing website/portal/community for your customers and partners, then you need to look at supporting multiple IdPs.
+This is the typical use case for many SaaS ISVs that need to integrate with customers' corporate identity infrastructure.
+Depending on the architecture of your application, you need to think about ways to store the SAML configuration (Certificates or IdP sign-in URLs, for example) from each identity provider, as well as how to provide the necessary SP information for each.

-As discussed earlier, an IDP-initiated login flow starts from the IDP.
-Since it begins on the IDP side, there is no additional context about what the user is trying to access on the SP side other than the fact that the user is trying to get authenticated and access the SP.
-Typically, once the user is authenticated, the browser will be taken to a generic landing page in the SP.
+As discussed earlier, an IdP-initiated sign-in flow starts from the IdP.
+Since it begins on the IdP side, there is no additional context about what the user is trying to access on the SP side other than the fact that the user is trying to get authenticated and access the SP.
+Typically, after the user is authenticated, the browser will be taken to a generic landing page in the SP.

-In an SP-initiated flow, the user tries to access a protected resource directly on the SP side without the IDP being aware of the attempt.
+In an SP-initiated flow, the user tries to access a protected resource directly on the SP side without the IdP being aware of the attempt.
 Two issues arise.
-First is the need to identify the right IDP if authentication of a federated identity is needed.
-With SP-initiated login, the SP initially does not know anything about the identity.
-As a developer, you need to figure out how the SP can determine which IDP should be receiving the SAML request.
-In some cases, if your application URLs contain subdomain information that is mapped to a unique tenant and IDP, then the resource link being hit is enough to identify the IDP.
-If this isn't the case, then you might need to prompt the end user for additional information from the end user such as user id, email, or a company id; something that allows the SP to identify which IDP the user attempting to access the resource belongs to.
+First is the need to identify the right IdP if authentication of a federated identity is needed.
+With SP-initiated sign in, the SP initially doesn't know anything about the identity.
+As a developer, you need to figure out how the SP can determine which IdP should be receiving the SAML request.
+In some cases, if your application URLs contain subdomain information that is mapped to a unique tenant and IdP, then the resource link being hit is enough to identify the IdP.
+If this isn't the case, then you might need to prompt the end user for additional information from the end user such as user ID, email, or a company ID.
+You need something that allows the SP to identify which IdP the user attempting to access the resource belongs to.
 Remember, you are only prompting for an identifier, not credentials.
-Okta also supports to pass the identifier to the IDP with parameter "LoginHint", so that the user does not need to input the identifier again when redirected to IDP to login.
-For instruction to trigger Okta to send the "LoginHint" to IDP, see Redirecting with SAML Deep Links.
+Okta also supports passing the identifier to the IdP with parameter "LoginHint", so that the user doesn't need to input the identifier again when redirected to IdP to sign in.
+For instruction to trigger Okta to send the "LoginHint" to IdP, see Redirecting with SAML Deep Links.

 SAML is an asynchronous protocol by design.
-The SP-initiated login begins the flow by generating a SAML Authentication Request that gets redirected to the IDP.
-At this point, the SP does not store any information about the request.
-When the SAML response comes back from the IDP, the SP wouldn't know anything about the initial deep-link that triggered the authentication request.
+The SP-initiated sign-in flow begins by generating a SAML authentication request that gets redirected to the IdP.
+At this point, the SP doesn't store any information about the request.
+When the SAML response comes back from the IdP, the SP wouldn't know anything about the initial deep-link that triggered the authentication request.
 Luckily, SAML supports this with a parameter called RelayState.

 A RelayState is an HTTP parameter that can be included as part of the SAML request and SAML response.
-In an SP-initiated login flow, the SP can set the RelayState parameter in the SAML request with additional information about the request.
-A SAML IDP, upon receiving the SAML request, will take the RelayState value and simply attach it back as a HTTP parameter in the SAML response after the user has been authenticated.
+In an SP-initiated sign-in flow, the SP can set the RelayState parameter in the SAML request with additional information about the request.
+A SAML IdP, after receiving the SAML request, takes the RelayState value and simply attaches it back as an HTTP parameter in the SAML response after the user has been authenticated.
 This way, when the round trip completes, the SP can use the RelayState information to get additional context about the initial SAML authentication request.